 Wuhou Temple and Jinli Street

-Wuhou Temple is Chengdu’s most famous temple.
+Wuhou Temple is the most famous temple in the city and therefore one of the most popular Chengdu places to visit.
 The temple was built during the Qing Dynasty in memory of Zhuge Liang, one of China’s most famous historical figures.
-Today it is one of Chengdu’s most popular tourist attractions.

 There’s nothing particularly ‘child-friendly’ about the Wuhou Temple but it is a pleasant place to wander around for a couple of hours, with plenty of statues and pretty architecture to admire, and beautiful gardens with bonsai trees and bamboo to explore.
 You can hire audio guides in English at the entrance.

 Just outside Wuhou Temple is Jinli Street, a narrow street of shops, restaurants and craft stalls.
-The architecture of this quaint pedestrian street mirrors the Qing Dynasty style of the temple and it is a fun street to explore.
+The architecture of this quaint pedestrian street mirrors the Qing Dynasty style of the temple making it one of the most popular Chengdu places of interest.

 My kids loved browsing the street stalls, playing with local handmade instruments, trying out the traditional calligraphy brushes and watching the craftsmen at work.